Mashiane/BANanoVueMaterial/README.md

 # BANanoVueMaterial

 BANanoVueMaterial is the first VueJs based UX framework developed for the BANano transpiler.
-[VueMaterial link](https://vuematerial.io/) is a Material based framework for VueJS.
+[VueMaterial](https://vuematerial.io/) is a Material based framework for VueJS.

 With BANano, one is able to code using VB like syntax using B4J from Anywhere Software and the result is a PWA (Progressive Web App) in SPA (Single Page Application) format.